The AMA aims to protect patients and physicians by actively opposing anticompetitive health insurer mergers.

 Bolstered by these huge wins, the AMA will continue its antitrust advocacy to protect patient and physician interests.
 Health insurance market concentration will continue to be a vital issue of public policy for the AMA, the federation of medicine, and the nation’s physicians and patients.

-The AMA’s 2022 update to Competition in Health Insurance: A Comprehensive Study of U.S. Markets (PDF) presents 2021 data on the degree of competition in commercial health insurance markets, and for the first time, in Medicare Advantage markets.
-It is intended to help identify areas where consolidation among health insurers may cause anticompetitive harm to consumers and providers of care.
+The AMA’s 2025 update to Competition in Health Insurance: A Comprehensive Study of U.S. Markets (PDF) presents 2024 data on the degree of competition in commercial and Medicare Advantage health insurance markets.
+It is intended to help identify areas where consolidation among health insurers may cause anticompetitive harm to consumers of health insurance and consumers and providers of care.

-The study reports the two largest insurers’ market shares and concentration levels (HHIs) for state- and MSA-level markets across the U.S.
+The study reports the two largest insurers’ market shares and market concentration levels (HHIs) for state- and MSA-level markets across the U.S. It finds that the vast majority of health insurance markets remain stubbornly highly concentrated.
+Therefore, they are a risk for insurer mergers to substantially lessen competition.

 Commercial markets